zzzprojects/EntityFramework-Classic/docs/pages/features/query-include-filter.md

 ```
 [Try it](https://dotnetfiddle.net/pesV1x)

-This feature allows you to handle various scenario such as:
+This feature allows you to handle various scenarios such as:
 - [Exclude soft deleted entities](#exclude-soft-deleted-entities)
 - [Include with security access](#include-with-security-access)
 - [Include paginated entities](#include-paginated-entities)